 Afternoon: Optional Hike on the Golden Canyon Trail led by your Group Leader.
 This trail provides a beautiful window into the heart of Death Valley.
 At the entrance to Golden Canyon you have a sweeping view across Death Valley toward the Panamint Mountains.
 The narrow, deep shape of the side canyons of Death Valley, such as Golden Canyon, indicate that the uplift of the mountains is relatively recent, consistent with other evidence that the landscape of Death Valley is quite young.

-Dinner: Dinner at the Oasis of Death Valley Restaurant.
+Dinner: Dinner at the Furnace Creek Ranch.

 Evening: If available and scheduled by the National Park Service in the Furnace Creek area an evening ranger program will be offered.